 Norton Secured Seal FAQ

-The Norton Secured Seal is a dynamic, animated graphic that displays on websites secured by Symantec SSL Certificates and websites authenticated by Symantec.
+The presence of the Norton Secured Seal means that the website has purchased Symantec Secure Site, Secure Site Pro, Symantec Safe Site, or Managed PKI for SSL.
+If the site URL contains HTTPS, it means that information shared between the user and the website is encrypted in transit through the use of SSL.
 When users click the Norton Secured Seal, a verification page opens containing information about your organization, the status of your malware scan, and SSL Certificate details (if you are an SSL customer).

 How do I add the Norton Secured Seal to my website?